Cottony Cushion Scale Identification Guide

 +

-Treatments are most effective when timed to coincide with crawler emergence, typically in late spring through summer.
-Crawlers are the most vulnerable life stage because they have not yet developed a protective waxy covering.
-Monitoring plants regularly helps you catch crawlers early.
+Treatments work best when timed to match crawler activity, usually in late spring through summer.
+Crawlers are the easiest stage to treat because they have not yet built up a waxy covering.
+Checking plants often helps you catch crawlers early.

 George Schulz